npentrel/devrel-strategy-sbs/Step 3: Define themes/README.md

 - A common understanding/reminder of the company goals.
 - An understanding of the general activities that you should and should not be pursuing.
-- A common understanding of our team's purpose and values.
+- A common understanding of your team's purpose and values.
 - Alignment between current initiatives and themes.
 - A list of current initiatives that clearly identifies the themes that they accomplish.